ahocevar/gxp-simpledemo/README.md

 This will give you an application available at http://localhost:8080/ by default.
 You only need to run `ant init` once (or any time dependencies change).

+To run the application under a different port (e.g. 9080), use

+    ant debug -Dapp.port=9080

+To use any GeoServer instance, e.g. http://localhost:8080/geoserver, use

+    ant debug -Dapp.port=9080 -Dapp.proxy.geoserver=http://localhost:8080/geoserver

 ## Prepare App for Deployment